S’pore director Jow Zhi Wei climbs mountains, crosses rivers in Taiwan to shoot first film

 “It was tough, I’m not going to lie.
 It’s uneven ground, you have to carry heavy equipment up a mountain.
 We were shooting on mountains and in the jungle,” he tells The Straits Times.

-He was lucky to be assisted in the two-week shoot in 2021 by experienced local guide Wang Wei-liu, who was the team’s key grip, which in Taiwan refers to the person who ensures that filming goes smoothly.
+He was assisted in the two-week shoot in 2021 by experienced local guide Wang Wei-liu, who was the team’s key grip, which in Taiwan refers to the person who ensures that filming goes smoothly.

 Wang, who has the English nickname Marlboro Six, made sure the crew was safe despite the steep, muddy trails and fast-moving streams.